anrayliu/pyvidplayer2/README.md

  - `cel_shading` - Thickens borders for a comic book style filter.
  - `fliplr` - Flips the video across y axis.
  - `flipup` - Flips the video across x axis.
+ - `rotate90` - Rotates the video by 90 degrees.
+ - `rotate270` - Essentially just rotate90 but in the other direction.

 # Errors